Early holidays point to grim outlook for China's small factories

 “For every 100 factory owners here, I’d say 80 are struggling,” he said with a shake of his head.
 “To be honest, when I get together with other bosses we complain so much that the leaves fall off the trees.”

-In the Yangtze River Delta town of Kunshan, those still working in some major plants, including a Foxconn (2317.TW) facility that assembles an array of Apple products (AAPL.O), said they had worked less overtime than last year.
+In the Yangtze River Delta town of Kunshan, those still working in some major plants, including a Foxconn facility that assembles an array of Apple products, said they had worked less overtime than last year.

 “This year was pretty bleak for Foxconn,” said Du Xiaoying, Manager of Hongda Labor Dispatch Co Ltd, one of a dozen or so tiny employment agencies across the street from the Foxconn factory.
 “They did not offer much overtime.”